 Samson was an Old Testament hero and one of the judges of Israel.
-He governed the country for 20 years, at a time when it was being terrorised by the Philistines.
-(Judges 15:20) The story of this maverick character – his confrontations with the Philistines, his fatal love affair with Delilah and his eventual death in the temple of the Philistines is found within the book of Judges.
+He governed the country for 20 years, at a time when it was being terrorised by the Philistines (Judges 15:20).
+The story of this maverick character – his confrontations with the Philistines, his fatal love affair with Delilah and his eventual death in the temple of the Philistines is found within the book of Judges.

-His birth and role in life was announced by an angel, who told his mother: “You shall conceive and bear a son.
+His birth and role in life were announced by an angel, who told his mother: “You shall conceive and bear a son.
 No razor is to come on his head, for the boy shall be a Nazirite to God from birth.
 It is he who shall begin to deliver Israel from the hand of the Philistines.”
 (Judges 13:5)

 A Nazirite was someone who made a special vow to God to abstain from wine, avoid contact with dead bodies and not to cut their hair.
 Samson’s long hair – which was a result of this vow – was also the source of supernatural strength.
 This strength enabled him to kill a lion with his bare hands and to slay a thousand Philistines using the jawbone of an ass.

 Understandably, this made him their bitter enemy.
 The Philistines discovered that he was staying overnight in the city of Gaza, in the house of a prostitute.
 So they waited for him by the city gate, planning to kill him at dawn.
 But Samson got one over on them.
 He rose instead in the middle of the night and in another feat of strength, removed the huge city gates from the wall and carried them away, up to a hill near Hebron.